jatinkushwaha14/NeuralNetFromScratch_numpy_pandas/README.md

 ## Usage

+1. Download the MNIST dataset in CSV format from [Kaggle](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
-1. Ensure `mnist_train.csv` and `mnist_test.csv` are in the project directory.
+2. Ensure `mnist_train.csv` and `mnist_test.csv` are in the project directory.
-2. Open and run `NeuralNetwork_numpy.ipynb` to train and evaluate the neural network.
+3. Open and run `NeuralNetwork_numpy.ipynb` to train and evaluate the neural network.

 ## Notebook Contents